OpenTimelineIO/otio-cmx3600-adapter/README.md

 # EDL References

-- [Full specification](http://xmil.biz/EDL-X/CMX3600.pdf): SMPTE 258M-2004 "For Television −− Transfer of Edit Decision Lists"
+- Full specification: [SMPTE 258M-2004 "For Television −− Transfer of Edit Decision Lists"](https://ieeexplore.ieee.org/document/7291839) (See also [this older document](http://xmil.biz/EDL-X/CMX3600.pdf))
 - [Reference](https://prohelp.apple.com/finalcutpro_help-r01/English/en/finalcutpro/usermanual/chapter_96_section_0.html)

 # License
-OpenTimelineIO and the "cmx_3600" adapter is open source software.
+OpenTimelineIO and the "cmx_3600" adapter are open source software.
 Please see the [LICENSE](LICENSE) for details.

 Nothing in the license file or this project grants any right to use Pixar or any other contributor’s trade names, trademarks, service marks, or product names.